The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Andy Warhol’s Hammer And Sickle (F. & S. II.63) (signed) is estimated to be worth between £11,500 and £17,000.
-This screenprint has shown consistent value growth, with an auction history of four total sales since its entry to the market in October 2011.
-Over the past 12 months, the average selling price was £12,907, with an annual average growth rate of -7%.
-In the last five years, the hammer price has varied from £11,403 in May 2023 to £12,907 in December 2024.
-The edition size of this artwork is limited to 50.
+The value of Andy Warhol’s Hammer And Sickle (F. & S. II.63) is estimated to be worth between £11,000 and £17,000.
+This signed screenprint, created in 1977, has shown consistent value growth, with an average annual growth rate of 7%.
+This work has an auction history of four total sales since its entry to the market on 26th October 2011.
+In the last 12 months, the hammer price has ranged from £11,403 in May 2023 to £12,907 in December 2024.
+The average annual growth rate is 3% and the edition size of this artwork is limited to 50.

 Meaning & Analysis